mvgianel/TerraSense/README.md

 ### ResNet18 Training on TerraSet

 **Disclaimer**: The scripts are originally from the Vitis-AI-Tutorial repo (https://github.com/Xilinx/Vitis-AI-Tutorials/tree/3.5).
 We have modified them to load, process and augment TerraSet and train the ResNet18 on this dataset.
-We have created this separate repo for the AMD Pervasive AI Developer Contest.

 In order to run this example, please follow the tutorial from the Vitis-AI-Tutorial repo with the following changes:
 * The resnet18_terraset folder from this repo needs to be placed in the Vitis-AI-Tutorial/Tutorials/ folder.